 With the right techniques, even very young children can cope with dental treatment.
 It is important not to develop a negative attitude towards dentistry, and healthcare in general.

 Every child is different, and treatment is tailored specifically to each child based on temperament, maturity, and extent of treatment need.
 Sometimes we can fix dental problems without much fuss and without local anesthetic (freezing).
 Other times kids need more help overcoming their anxiety and a mild sedative is used.
 In certain cases, treatment while asleep under a general anesthetic is best.
-We can recommend options and let you decide.
+We can review options and let you decide.

 All too often children come to us too late, and with severe dental disease and toothaches.
-These are the most difficult cases to manage because prompt treatment is needed but the child is already very anxious about care because of ongoing dental pain.
+These are the most difficult cases to manage because prompt treatment is needed but the child is already very anxious about care because of ongoing dental pain

 “I don’t want my daughter to be scared of dentists.”

 And nor should she be.
 The Canadian Academy of Pediatric Dentistry and the American Academy of Pediatric Dentistry recommend that a child establish a Dental Home by 12 months of age, or 6 months after the first teeth erupt.

 Not every family dentist is comfortable with children that young.
 However, all our our staff are specifically trained and accustomed to making young children feel comfortable in a dental setting.
 We will gladly see infants and toddlers for exams and treatment, and give you the information you need to raise healthy cavity-free kids.
 The number one cause of dental anxiety is a history of tooth pain and stressful dental treatment.
 If your child is anxious, we can help them cope.

 “We’ve tried, but our child can’t handle getting fillings.
 Can you have her asleep for treatment?”